-The 2017-2018 lamb harvest is almost complete, and we are fully booked.
-Thank you to all our customers!
-If you would like to be added to our list for the fall of 2018, please send us a note from our Contact Us page.
+The lambs are growing fast on lush summer clover and grasses!
+If you would like to be added to our list for the lamb harvest in the autumn of 2018, please send us a note from our Contact Us page.

 We would like to keep every lamb that is born on the farm, but unfortunately our flock can only grow so big.
 The sheep which cannot be kept each year are harvested humanely for lean, healthy, grass-fed lamb meat.